cbrennanpoole/preamble-project/README.md

     - IT
     - Cannabis Sativa
         - Whole Plant Hemp
-        - Ancillary services relating to both Information Technology and the agribusiness sector that the once criminalized cannabis will continue to cause global revolutionary hyper-growth for; as people and communities realize the message, acknowledging God's green herbaceous health and wellness plants; while complementing the surging sustainability models, and renewable mindsets.
+        - Ancillary services relating to both __Information Technology__ and agribusiness, __agribusiness,__ __camping and Georgia Tourism__, the once criminalized cannabis will continue to cause global revolutionary hyper-growth in agribusiness and we see opportunities a plenty in ancillary offerings; as people and communities realize the message, acknowledging God's green herbaceous health and wellness plants; while complementing the surging sustainability models, and renewable mindsets.

 ---
 ### Elements:
+---

 The People Problems | The Plant Problems | The Profitability Possibilities
 ---|---|---